chabermehl/root-of-nightmares/README.md

   * Repeat this until all the light and dark nodes are connected across the chasm.
   * Once all nodes are connected, the last boop cannon will get its button which will launch you to the next floor.
   * Repeat the above on the next floor until all 3 floors are cleared.

+#### 2nd Encounter - Flow - Add Clear

 * Add clear
   * Clear adds :)
   * The add clear person should always be reacquiring the light or dark buff on their side everytime a connecter does because there are light/dark shielded enemies that can only be broken while they have the buff.

+### 2nd Encounter - Loadout

+* Add clear.
+  * Machine guns are currently very strong.
+* Suspending and freezing large groups of adds is helpful.
+* Death is the best CC.

 ### 2nd Encounter - Tips